inkOfPixel/aws-next/readme.md

 # aws-next

-Deploy your Next.js apps on AWS using Cloudfront and lambda@edge
+A CLI to build artifacts to deploy Next.js on AWS using Cloudfront and Lambda@edge

 ## Usage